slimmii/die-wurst-ist-top/README.md

 ---

 ## 📬 Clearances
 Failure to attribute "feat.
 Slimmii" on commercial releases may result in copyright claims.
-For custom licensing or high-profile commercial inquiries, please contact: andie.similon@gmail.com
+For custom licensing or high-profile commercial inquiries, please contact: andie.similon@gmail.com (so Dimitri Vegas, you know where to find me!)

----
-*Created by Slimmii.*